 If the name “autoimmune illness” seems a little confusing, you are not alone.
 Each individual autoimmune disease is named according to the part of the body affected, but someone with autoimmune intestinal disease (Crohn’s disease) has a great deal in common with the person with asthma or arthritis , also autoimmune diseases but affecting different body parts.
 Inflammation is a key part of all of these problems, and the inflammation derives from over-activity in the part of the immune system that produces antibodies to tissues within the body.
 Our immune system attacks us at home instead of protecting us from foreign proteins of invading bacteria or viruses.

 You will not find a specialist in autoimmune disease if you look in the phone book.
 Even a very sophisticated medical textbook (such as Alan Gaby’s Nutritional Medicine) groups illnesses according to the organs affected, rather than considering autoimmune disease as a category onto itself.
-(A current and very complete book on the topic is The Paleo Approach by Sarah Ballantyne, including a full description of the current science on autoimmune disease as well as a comprehensive set of recommendations for self-healing.
-Additionally, watch for an upcoming book by the insightful health expert, Nora Gedgaudas, who spoke on the topic at the PaleFX conference in 2014.)
-Although many people do see the commonality in these diseases, it is not yet a recognized disease category, which interferes with research and progress in understanding the disease mechanisms.
+(A current and very complete book on the topic is The Paleo Approach by Sarah Ballantyne, including a full description of the current science on autoimmune disease as well as a comprehensive set of recommendations for self-healing.)
+Although these are all separately named diseases, they share a commonality of disease mechanism.

 Trends in autoimmune disease are fascinating, raising more questions than they answer.
 More than three quarters of those affected are women, for a start.
 Autoimmune disease is more prevalent in more affluent countries – and even increased in more affluent neighborhoods!
 Autoimmune disease also varies by latitude (less of it near the equator) and by the hygiene of the environment: more primitive areas have less autoimmune disease, farmers have less than city dwellers, while farmers who handle animals (and their manure) have less than farmers who stay out of the barn.
 When African women were “cured” of their worm infestations during pregnancy, their children had greater incidence of asthma and eczema.
 Eczema is not classified as autoimmune, but is frequently associated with some form of autoimmune disease, and shares the common symptom of inflammation.
 There is clearly some association between inflammation, allergies, and autoimmune disease, but all the particulars have not been well sorted out, although we can make at least three fairly interesting observations.